 Orange Julius

-This Orange Julius smoothie is creamy and full of flavor, with the perfect sweet and tart combination.
+This Orange Julius recipe is a creamy smoothie full of flavor, with the perfect sweet and tart combination.
 Enjoy this drink for breakfast, brunch, an afternoon snack, or even a light dessert.
-It takes only minutes to make with just 4 ingredients!
+It takes only minutes to make with just 4 ingredients and some ice!

 Pin this now to find it later